 Photo credit: japanistry.com

-The evening of the seventh, also known as 星祭り, Hoshi Matsuri, the Star Festival.
+The evening of the seventh of July is also known as 星祭り, Hoshi Matsuri, the Star Festival.
 It’s the celebration of a sad love story between Orihime and Hikoboshi.

 The two lovers are separated by the Milky Way and can only once a year on the seventh day of the seventh lunar month of the lunisolar calendar.